UCLA-IRL/call-notification-agent/README.md

 Agent containerized on `bruins.cs.ucla.edu` (same server as BIND 9).

 - Uses `Bind9DnsProvider` with `DNS_API_URL` pointing to `localhost`.
-- TLS reverse proxy is not needed — traffic stays on localhost.
+- TLS is not needed for DNS updates — that traffic stays on localhost to `dns-api`.
 - Each container must map a **different host port** for `AGENT_PORT`.
 If two containers both tried to bind port `3000` on the host, the second would fail to start.
 Use distinct ports (e.g., `3000`, `3001`) and expose them accordingly in `docker-compose.yml`.
+- **Workspace invites require nginx routing.** Invites arrive on port 443 and nginx must proxy them to your container's port.
+A new `location /agents/<name>/` block must be added to the nginx config on `bruins` for each new agent — see the Docker deployment section above for the exact pattern.

 ### Case 3: External Agent with Third-Party DNS